The Positivity Ratio: Happy All The Time?

-The theory was created by Fredrickson in 2005 and (to say it in the most easy to understand way) it states that for an individual to flourish, they need to think and feel positive at least 3 times as much as they feel/think negative.
-So:
+The Positivity Ratio was created by Fredrickson in 2005.
+To say this in the most easy to digest way, the theory states that for an individual to flourish, they need to think and feel positive at least 3 times as much as they feel/think negative.
+Let's define 'negative' here as thoughts that don't make you feel good and 'positive' as thoughts that provoke good feelings.

 3 Positive + 1 Negative = Flourishing

+Now for the more in-depth answer to help us understand more how to balance the ratio out, because a happy life is all about balance.
 Many of us have seen posts saying 'good vibes only', 'just stay positive' or as the song goes 'always look on the bright side of life'.
-However, the truth is that these encouragements can produce toxic positivity.
+However, the truth is that these encouragements to focus solely on the positive can produce toxic positivity.

-Now you've probably heard of toxic masculinity and toxic relationships, but toxic positivity is essentially the new kid on the block; I have been unable to find any research papers on this nasty fellow prior to Halberstam in 2011 (here).
+You've probably heard of toxic masculinity and toxic relationships, but toxic positivity is essentially the new kid on the block; I have been unable to find any research papers on this nasty fellow prior to Halberstam in 2011 (here).
+2011 still feels new to me, and I'm sure I'm not the only one who is shocked to realise that is 12 years ago, but in terms of the development and practice of Psychology, this term is still pretty new.

 Toxic positivity involves denying or invalidating negative emotions, while using excessive amounts of optimism.
 It is positivity given in 'the wrong way, in the wrong dose, at the wrong time' - beautifully put by Kessler in his book called 'Finding Meaning' (find it here).
-This excessive optimism or positivity in a negative situation is actually a form of inappropriate affect (= mood, feeling, emotion), which is where your outward reaction does not match the situation and/or your internal emotional state.
+This book goes on to say that this excessive optimism or positivity in a negative situation is actually a form of inappropriate affect (affect = mood, feeling, emotion), which is where your outward reaction does not match the situation and/or your internal emotional state.
+I question the use of 'inappropriate affect' as what is deemed appropriate will vary by society and just because our emotions may not align with societies expectations does not make them inappropriate, but perhaps just unexpected.
+That's a whole different conversation and kettle of fish, so let's get back to the original point about toxic positivity.
+I do believe we have a lot of power over how we choose to respond to situations, but repressing emotions is a no no. So how can we choose our response and feel our negative emotions at the same time?
+I'll get into that a bit later.

-Toxic positivity is also linked to gaslighting - gosh, all the terminology is coming out today.
+Another point about toxic positivity is that it is also linked to gaslighting - gosh, all the terminology is coming out today.
 Overall gaslighting is a form of harmful communication that invalidates, minimises or denys your experiences of reality.
 While gaslighting can be a form of emotional abuse, especially when used by narcissists to manipulate someone into questioning their reality, toxic positivity is often well-meaning.
 The key difference between the two is the intent behind the action.

-Hopefully this has given you a good idea of why you shouldn't be trying to be happy or positive all the time.
-Going back to the positivity ratio, it is not about counting your thoughts.
+Hopefully the little divergence has given you a good idea of why you shouldn't be trying to be happy or positive all the time.
+As I said earlier, the positivity ratio, it is not about counting your thoughts.
 It is about being self-aware and creating a balance.
 Positivity is a brilliant thing and optimism or gratitude can work wonders, but take a moment to acknowledge your negative feelings and situations.
 To thrive and flourish, you don't have to be 100% positive.
 You can feel the way you feel and have your off moments, that is perfectly normal.
-You just have to re-focus your mind onto things that make you feel good AFTER acknowledging your current feelings and reality.
+Here's the key: re-focus your mind onto things that make you feel good AFTER acknowledging your current feelings and situation.

-Example: Let's say you had a sucky day.
-In the many ways it could suck... it did.
+Example: Let's say you had a sucky day, and in the many ways it could suck... it did.
 How do you respond to this?

 Answer: 'Today sucked...
 I didn't enjoy it.
 I feel kinda upset that it sucked as much as it did, BUT I am so darn grateful that today is over.

 Tomorrow can be better.
-I have this thing tomorrow to look forward to.
+I have this (insert thing you enjoy) to look forward to.

 What can I do right now that would make me feel a bit better?' - generally when I ask myself this question, the answer is tea.